Vernon Wells III

 - Debut June 30, 1999

-Vernon Wells is a highly-paid outfielder who has played 14 years in the big leagues through 2012.
+Vernon Wells was a highly-paid outfielder who played 15 years in the big leagues, from 1999 to 2013.
 In his best season, 2003, he was 8th in the MVP voting, leading the 2003 American League in hits, doubles and total bases.
 Playing almost exclusively center field through 2010, he won the Gold Glove award from 2004 to 2006.

 Wells's father was a wide receiver who attended training camp with the National Football League's Kansas City Chiefs and who also played professional football in the Canadian Football League.

-Wells has been a workhouse over the years, often appearing in nearly all of the Blue Jays' games each year.
-However, his OPS+ has never risen over 132, and he has rarely led the league in offensive categories.
-However, 2010 was his best home run year - his 31 home runs were seventh in the league, the highest finish he has had (he previously had bigger home totals a couple of times, but nevertheless did not finish as high as seventh).
+Wells was a workhorse over the years, often appearing in nearly all of the Blue Jays' games each year.
+His OPS+ rose as high as 132, in 2003, and he had three other seasons above 120, although he rarely led the league in offensive categories.
+However, 2010 was his best home run year - his 31 home runs were seventh in the AL, his highest finish (he previously had bigger homer totals a couple of times, but nevertheless did not finish as high as seventh in the league).

-Before the 2007 season, Wells signed one of the richest contracts in Major League history, worth 126 million dollars over 7 years.
-The contract soon became an albatross for the Blue Jays, as Wells' production slipped over the next two season, while his contract made him virtually untradable.
+Before the 2007 season, Wells signed one of the richest contracts in Major League history, worth $126 million over 7 years.
+The contract soon became an albatross for the Blue Jays, as Wells's production slipped over the next two seasons, while his contract made him virtually untradeable.

 Wells is married with two children.
-He was actively involved the community in Toronto; he was the Honourary Commissioner of the Toronto Community Housing Rookie Baseball League since 2005 and regularly conducted baseball clinics for more than 200 local children who live Toronto Community Housing units across the city.
+He was actively involved the community in Toronto; he was the Honourary Commissioner of the Toronto Community Housing Rookie Baseball League starting in 2005 and regularly conducted baseball clinics for more than 200 local children who live in Toronto Community Housing units across the city.

 On June 27, 2010, Wells hit the 506th homer yielded by Jamie Moyer as Moyer passed Robin Roberts for most home runs given up in the big leagues.
 He was presented with the 2010 Branch Rickey Award for his work with a new charitable endeavor, the Wells' Perfect 10 Foundation, also for his longtime work with the Jays Care Foundation.
 2010 was also a good year on the field for Wells, after having been bothered by a wrist injury that sapped his power in 2009.
 He reached 30 homers for the third time in his career, belting 31, along with 44 doubles, scored 79 runs and drove in 88.
 After the season, the Blue Jays, looking for salary relief, did manage to trade him, sending him to the Los Angeles Angels of Anaheim in return for two veterans, C-1B Mike Napoli and OF Juan Rivera.